How hard is it to change?

 Lifestyle change is hard, where do I start?

 Lifestyle change is modifying things in your life we have control of.
-To start making these lifestyle changes it does not take a whole 180 degrees of changes.
+To start making these lifestyle changes it does not take a whole 180 degrees of change.
 It starts with one degree of change.
 People notice your change and it gets people excited.
 It shines a light into other’s lives to unconsciously change themselves.
 Let’s start getting you on the right track.

 Step 1: The Plan